Webinage/Soundcase/.github/CONTRIBUTING.md

 - **`dist`**: Contains built files for distribution.
 Note this directory is only available when you build the project from source files with `npm run builg`.

-- **`docs`**: Contains the docosaurus documentation.
+- **`docs`**: Contains the docusaurus documentation.
 Usually, you don't need to touch them.
 However, if you plan on documenting the code it would be helpful to familiarize yourself with the following files/folders:

   - `docs/docs/`: Contains all the documentation items.
 Written in markdown.